dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-6.0/breaking-changes.md

 #### Mitigations

-These changes shouldn't affect most code, however if you were using the extension methods vis the static invocation syntax it needs to be converted to instance invocation syntax.
+These changes shouldn't affect most code.
+However, if you were using the extension methods via the static invocation syntax, it would need to be converted to instance invocation syntax.

 <a name="query-services"></a>